Hendrix-CS/csci235/modules/publications.md

 <!-- Application: cmd_vel from the command line -->
 * How might you modify the `TwistStamped` object so that the robot drives forward?
 * Perform the modification.
 Continue to experiment until it works as you expect.
-* Modify the program so that the robot drives in a circle of radius two meters, using the command-line `TwistStamped` message you created earlier.
+* Modify the program so that the robot drives in a circle of radius 50 centimeters, using the command-line `TwistStamped` message you created earlier.

 ## Console User Interfaces